-Our friendly recruitment team are on hand to provide advice and guidance about applying for a career in therapies.
+Our friendly recruitment team are on hand to provide advice and guidance about applying for a career in nursing.
 We would love to hear from you.

-Email: rde-tr.recruitment@nhs.net
+Email: rduh.recruitment@nhs.net

-You can find out more about working at the Royal Devon, including a list of our latest vacancies by visiting our website.
+You can find out more about working at the Royal Devon, including a list of our latest vacancies by visiting our website www.royaldevon.nhs.uk/careers

-https://royaldevon.nhs.uk/join-us